Jammersplit/Randy.js/README.md

 Returns a random integer between `0` and `maxNum`, with `maxNum` not included by default.

-Note that `maxNum` can be a float value and can also be negative.
+`maxNum` can be a float value and can also be negative.

 Optional second parameter `includeMax` to include `maxNum` in the results (`false` by default).